 BUT WHAT KIND OF NARRATOR ARE YOU USING TO TELL THIS STORY?

 So the fundamental question, in talking about Point of View, is actually, Who Is Telling This Story, and where do they stand in relation to the events?
-If it's a character who experiences the events of the story we call it an internal narrator: Jane Eyre tells her own story, for example, from shortly after the novel ends.
+If it's a character who experiences the events of the story we call it an internal narrator: Jane Eyre tells her own story, for example, from shortly after the events in the novel end.
 If it's some person or entity who has no part in the action it's an external narrator, such as the narrator who for convenience we call "Henry Fielding" (who may be a rather different entity from the mid-18th century magistrate who wrote stories in his spare time) telling the story of Tom Jones at an indeterminate period after Tom gets his happy ending.

 So in the rest of these posts about Point of View and Narrators we should remember that questions of voice are closely involved in decisions about point of view, and they work together in the effect of the story on the reader.
 But they're not the same thing.